Slow Rush Games logo,

 Technical

-What engine is this using?
+What engine is Signs of Danger using?

-A custom engine written in Rust.
 I currently use Macroquad for OpenGL graphics, Rapier for rigid body physics, egui for placeholder UI, and a custom fork of GGRS for netcode (which is itself a variant of GGPO).

 What's up with this playable web build?